-In general, State law requires students to enroll in the school district in which their parent or legal guardian resides unless enrolling under the District's open enrollment policy.
+In general, State law requires students to enroll in the school district in which their parent or legal guardian resides unless enrolling under the District's School of Choice policy.

 New students under the age of eighteen (18) must be enrolled by their parent(s) or legal guardian.
 When enrolling, parents must provide copies of the following: